Minnesota Democratic–Farmer–Labor Party: Establishment

-On April 15, 1944, the Farmer–Labor Party merged with the Minnesota Democratic Party, forming the Democratic-Farmer-Labor Party (DFL).
-Leading the merger effort were Elmer Kelm, the head of the Minnesota Democratic Party and the founding chairman of the DFL; Elmer Benson, effectively the head of the Farmer–Labor Party by virtue of his leadership of its dominant left-wing faction; and rising star Hubert H. Humphrey, who chaired the Fusion Committee that accomplished the union and then went on to chair its first state convention.
-This merger marked a pivotal shift influenced by academic liberals at the University of Minnesota who advocated for integrating the New Deal's progressive reforms within a more centralized, managerial political framework, transitioning from the movement-oriented politics of the Farmer-Labor party to a structure that emphasized interest-group pluralism.
+On April 15, 1944, the Farmer–Labor Party merged with the Minnesota Democratic Party, forming the Democratic–Farmer–Labor Party (DFL).
+Leading the merger effort were Elmer Kelm, the head of the Minnesota Democratic Party and the founding chairman of the DFL, and Elmer Benson, who had re-taken control of the FLP from Hjalmar Petersen following Petersen's electoral defeats in 1940 and 1942.
+Rising star Hubert H. Humphrey chaired the Fusion Committee, which accomplished the union, and went on to chair its first state convention.

+Early years

-During the post-war years, the DFL confronted various social issues, including antisemitism, which reflected broader national conversations about race and ethnicity.
-The DFL also navigated with its stance on civil rights and economic justice, influenced significantly by Minnesota's small but politically active African American communities.
+The early DFL confronted various social issues, including antisemitism, the beginnings of the Civil rights movement, and economic justice, influenced significantly by Minnesota's small but politically active African American communities.
 In early 1946, as a Fair Employment Practice (FEPC) bill was moving through Congress, there was a surge of civil rights activism in the Twin Cities.

 Factional battles were intensified by differing views on how to address the left-wing influence within the party, with significant conflicts between proponents of Henry A. Wallace's progressive policies and the more moderate wing led by figures like Hubert Humphrey.
 By the party's second convention in 1946, tensions had re-emerged between members of the two former parties.
 While the majority of delegates supported left-wing policies, Humphrey managed to install a more conservative, anti-communist ally, Orville Freeman, as party secretary.
 Some disaffected Farmer–Labor leaders such as Benson moved to the Progressive Party.
-Freeman was elected the state's first DFL governor in 1954.
-Important members of the party have included Humphrey and Walter Mondale, who each went on to be United States senators, vice presidents of the United States, and unsuccessful Democratic nominees for president; Eugene McCarthy, a U.S. senator who ran for the Democratic presidential nomination in 1968 as an anti-Vietnam War candidate; Paul Wellstone, a U.S. senator from 1991 to 2002 who became an icon of populist progressivism; Amy Klobuchar, a U.S. senator who ran for the Democratic nomination for president in 2020; Dean Phillips, a U.S. representative who ran for the Democratic nomination for president in 2024; and Tim Walz, two-term governor chosen as Kamala Harris' running mate in the 2024 presidential election.
-The DFL has had varied success beginning in the late 1970s and through the late 2010s, in part due to the growth of single-issue splinter groups after reforms brought by the national party.